Rudy Giuliani's TV interviews likely got him kicked out of his own law firm

 Rudy Giuliani spent the greater part of last week weaving through a series of spectacular interviews.
 It all started when the president’s new lawyer confirmed to Fox News that Trump had reimbursed Michael Cohen for a $130,000 payment to keep Stormy Daniels silent.
 From there, Giuliani attempted to get his “facts straight” by issuing a new statement that only added more confusion to his explosive initial comments.
 The former New York City mayor didn’t stop there, again appearing on television Sunday to try and downplay both his previous remarks and the agreement involving Daniels.

 While Giuliani still held onto his job with the president, his colleagues at the powerful law firm Greenberg Traurig appear to have lost patience.
-On Thursday, the firm announced that Giuliani was resigning from Greenberg Traurig due to his “all-consuming” new workload for the president (the firm appears to have already erased Giuliani’s bio from its website.)
+On Thursday, the firm announced that Giuliani was resigning due to his “all-consuming” new workload for the president.
+(The firm appears to have already erased Giuliani’s bio from its website.)

 But a closer look at the abrupt development reveals that “resignation” might be generous.
 According to the New York Times, Giuliani’s television interviews, during which he casually claimed that Greenberg Traurig routinely dealt with similar legal scenarios such as Cohen-Trump-Daniels, sparked the ouster: